Don Diego Poeder

 Don Diego Rivelino Alfredo Poeder (born 3 April 1972) is a former Dutch professional boxer.
 After his pro debut in 1994, Poeder was undefeated for 21 consecutive boxing matches.
 He gained the WBU cruiserweight title with a knock out over American Terry Ray in 1997, defending it once against Courtney Butler before falling to former world champion Robert Daniels in a bid for the IBO title.

 Early life

 Poeder was born on the 3rd of April 1972 in Rotterdam.
-He grew up in Spangen neighbourhood in Rotterdam and later moved to Westkruiskade same city.
+He grew up in the Spangen neighbourhood in Rotterdam and later moved to Westkruiskade in the same city.

-At the age of 16 Poeder decides to embrace kickboxing and sought to join a kickboxing school in Rotterdam.
+At the age of 16 Poeder decided to pursue kickboxing, and sought to join a kickboxing school in Rotterdam.

 Amateur career

-Poeder joined the kickboxing school "Silent Dragon Holland" in 1988 having as a trainer Enric Gunning, the bronze medal winner at the first world kickboxing championship W.A.K.O.
+Poeder joined the kickboxing school Silent Dragon Holland in 1988, having as a trainer Enric Gunning, the bronze medal winner at the first world kickboxing championship, the W.A.K.O.
 World Championships in 1978.

-During his time at "Silent Dragon Holland" he realized that kickboxing was too demanding for his weak knees.
-Poeder received later corrective surgery on his knee.
-Gunning sees the potential in Poeder and accepted to train him for boxing.
+During his time at Silent Dragon Holland he realized that kickboxing was too demanding for his weak knees.
+Poeder later received corrective surgery on his knee.
+Gunning saw the potential in Poeder and agreed to train him for boxing.
 His training here lasted until 1991.
 During this time Gunning organized 3 boxing matches for Poeder.
 Poeder fought in an amateur boxing competition in the heavyweight class.